appaloosa-store/appaloosa_client/README.md

 Use the command line
 ---------------------------
-Use the command line directly with the shaded jar (http://central.maven.org/maven2/com/appaloosa-store/appaloosa-client/1.3/appaloosa-client-1.3.jar).
+Use the command line directly with the jar (http://central.maven.org/maven2/com/appaloosa-store/appaloosa-client/1.3/appaloosa-client-1.3.jar).

 Usage: appaloosa-deploy -t <store_token> /file/to/deploy [options]
 Use -t instead of --token.